halstonblim/ai-job-search/README.md

 ## Usage

-Here are three ways to run the pipeline with the sample files `example/resume.txt.sample` and `example/preferences.txt.sample`:
+Here are three ways to run the pipeline, demonstrated with the sample files `example/resume.txt.sample` and `example/preferences.txt.sample`:

 1. Run the full search + screening pipeline and save results.
 Use `--desired-count` to keep searching additional pages until at least that many jobs are successfully screened.